-If you are staying in hospital, even for the day, the nurses will have to “admit” you.
-This is where a couple of forms have to be filled in, just asking about yourself, nothing too taxing!
+If you are staying in hospital, even for the day, the nurses will have to “admit” your child.
+This is where a couple of forms have to be filled in, just asking about your child and their medical history.

-Your blood pressure, pulse, respiration rate and temperature will be recorded by the nurse.
-Your height and weight will also be measured and recorded.
-The ward doctor will ask you a few questions regarding your past and present health and about any medicines you may be taking and also perform a quick examination e.g listen to your heart etc.
+Your child will have their blood pressure, pulse, respiration rate and temperature recorded by the nurse.
+Their height and weight will also be measured and recorded.
+The ward doctor will ask a few questions regarding past and present health, any medicines your child may be taking and also perform a quick examination e.g listen to the heart etc.

 For several hours before the operation your will not be allowed to eat or drink.
 This is important as anything given during this time could cause vomiting, during or after the operation.
 Fasting information will be included on the admission letter that you receive.

 Your child will be seen by an anaesthetist on the ward before their cardiac catheter. you will be seen by an anaesthetist.
 They may be prescribed a pre-med to make your child feel more relaxed.
 The nurse may also put some local anaesthetic cream on the back of your child’s hands to numb the skin in case they need a cannula.

 When it is time for the procedure your child’s nurse will take you and your child round to the cardiac catheter suite.
 Usually 1 parent and the nurse can stay in the anaesthetic room until the child is asleep.

 When the procedure is over, your child will be taken round to the recovery area where they will start to take up from their anaesthetic but may still be quite sleepy.
 The ward nurse will come and collect your child, along with parents, and transfer them back to the ard.
 Once settled back on the ward your child will have to stay in bed.